-10 Things HR Departments Do for Employees
+10 Things HR Departments Do to Help Their Employees Succeed

 You know your HR department as the people who hired you, the people who give you gobs of paperwork to fill out, and the people who might fire you if you become a slacker or the business needs a change.
 As such, many people feel like avoiding HR is the best path to success—stay off their radar and all will be good.

 But, did you know that your HR department can help employees who need career development and help with so much more?
 Your HR department exists as more than the policing, systematizing arm of management you may have considered them in the past.
 HR staff may not specialize in your job, but they are specialists in helping with careers and employee success in all areas of performance, and they are there to help.